-3.1.1 Risks of dependency on Luc Besson and a number of key persons
+3.1.1 Risks of dependence on Mr. Luc Besson

 The Company relies on the input of Luc Besson in order to run smoothly and be successful.
 The Group's image and performance depend to a certain extent on Luc Besson's creativity and reputation.
 Indeed, Luc Besson's involvement, renowned creativity and reputation have a positive impact on the pre-sales of EuropaCorp productions and on the Company's ability to attract talent (writers, actors, renowned directors and quality technicians).